-Prue and Robin are dear friends we met in Echuca who share in common with my husband and I a romantic Australian, French connection.
-They were married in Saint Emillion, a picturesque heritage-protected wine village near Bordeaux, France, where Robin’s family live.
+Prue and Robin are dear friends of mine and were married in Saint Emillion, a picturesque heritage-protected wine village near Bordeaux, France, where Robin’s family live.
 And when they asked us to be their official photographers, we must admit, we blushed a lil.

 The tone of this wedding was incredibly elegant in a classical, provincial village atmosphere and Prue and Robin’s ‘joie de vivre’ was enviable to all who travelled seas to witness thier union.It was a family affair, with the Querres hosting a sophisticated night of speeches, poems and song and the beautiful Lady Hawkey as hostess to the Australian contingent.